kootstra-rene/mdlr-tutorials/docs/posts/20221202-getting-async-things-done.md

 ## user hack

-A malicious hacker aquired access to the credentials of one user for a very-important website.
+A malicious hacker acquired access to the credentials of one user for a very-important website.
 In three async calls s/he will have all your userdetails stored forever on the machine where the script runs.
 These calls are:

 - `User getUser(credentials)` (to get the user object from the server)